NHL on Sportsnet: Production

 Sportsnet staff emphasized a focus on storytelling throughout its NHL coverage, with a particular focus on the personal lives of the league's top players.
 Although Sportsnet executive Scott Moore did explain that Sportsnet's overall goal was to "celebrate" hockey and downplay some of the NHL's recent issues, such as labour disputes, he emphasized that the network would not be the NHL's "cheerleaders", and would still be prepared to discuss issues that affect the game.
 Sportsnet's coverage also places an emphasis on new technology; referees can be equipped with helmet cams for first-person perspectives, and a Skycam was installed at Air Canada Centre for use in aerial shots.
 Rogers plans to install Skycam units at each Canadian NHL arena for use in its coverage and the GameCentre Live GamePlus features.

 In June 2021, Rogers announced that it would move its NHL studio from the Canadian Broadcasting Centre to the Rogers Building for the 2021–22 season.
 Two new sets were constructed as part of the "Sportsnet Studios" project, with one area incorporating a 50 foot curved video wall, as well as support for a virtual set extension via green screens, and augmented reality graphics.
 A new on-air graphics package was also adopted, as well as new theme music by the alternative rock duo Ubiquitous Synergy Seeker (USS).

-Monday Night Hockey

-From 2014 to 2022, Sportsnet broadcast Rogers Hometown Hockey as its second national TV game of the week; the games featured a pre-game show and studio segments hosted by Ron MacLean from different Canadian cities, and profiling their local players and hockey communities.
-Initially on Sunday nights, the games later moved to Monday nights.
-Hometown Hockey was discontinued after the 2021–22 season and replaced by Rogers Monday Night Hockey; the games place a focus on additional analytics via the NHL's player and puck tracking system, and include an alternate feed for selected games on Sportsnet Now featuring additional on-screen statistics.
+Coverage

+As of the 2026–27 season, Sportsnet's flagship national broadcast is Saturday Night Hockey, which airs a doubleheader on Saturday nights throughout the regular season highlighting Canadian teams.
+Monday Night Hockey streams exclusively on the premium tier of Sportsnet+.
+Sportsnet's coverage also includes coverage of events such as the All-Star Game, and outdoor games (including the Heritage Classic, Winter Classic, and Stadium Series).
+Alongside these three weekly broadcasts, Sportsnet also carries games simulcast from U.S. regional or national broadcasters, as well as Canadian regional games flexed to national broadcasts.

+From 2014 to 2026, Sportsnet's coverage was divided between three weekly windows: